Headquarters House: histories of architecture and enslavement in Jamaica

 A tour of Headquarters House

 I was also given a comprehensive tour of Headquarters House by Curator of Artefacts, Ann-Marie Howard-Brown, and Tour Guide, Tiana Fung.
-From basement cellar to inner courtyard, to the crow’s nest in the attic, my guides narrated a rich history of Jamaica through the story of Headquarters House.
+From basement cellar to inner courtyard, to the view of the old harbour from the attic, my guides narrated a rich history of Jamaica through the story of the building, craftsmanship and use of space at Headquarters House.

 Once known as Hibbert House, the building represents a material link between the architectural and economic structures of Jamaica’s colonial past.